Lone Star Expo Center

 The Lone Star Expo Center is a 5,000-seat multi-purpose arena in Conroe, Texas, USA.
 It hosts local sporting events, concerts, and other events.
-It was opened in 2002.
+It was opened in 2001.
 In 2007, it became home to the now-defunct Conroe Storm indoor football team.

+The arena is part of the Lone Star Convention Center, which opened in 2000.
+The two locations were supposed to open together, but the arena was delayed due to construction issues.